Evangelization and Outreach Ministry

 In Women in the Old Testament we explore not only the lives of such well-known women as Sarah, Deborah, Ruth, Eve, and Naomi, but also those of lesser-known women such as Michal, Tamar, and Jezebel.
 Each of these women has unique characteristics; each of their stories is food for our imaginations.

 Biblical stories help us imagine the relationship of God with human beings, and they give us words to describe our own relationship with God.
 Join us in exploring The Women in the Old Testament.
-We will meet on Tuesdays from 6:45 to 8:15 pm.
-Our first session will be on September 24 in the John Paul II room.
+We will meet on Tuesdays from 6:45 to 8:15 pm. in the 7th & 8th grade classrooms.

 We invite you to join us even if you’ve never participated before.
-For more information contact the parish office.
+For more information email Carlos at email@example.com.

 Couples for Christ (CFC)